Ring Alarm Review

 FYI: Burglars spend, on average, eight to 12 minutes in a home.
 Many are in and out in as little as two minutes flat!
 With that in mind, I recommend reducing the Ring Alarm delay to 10-20 seconds.
 Here’s how: In the Ring app, go to “setting” → “modes” → “delays”

 You can also connect your Ring Alarm to your Amazon Echo devices for hands-free voice control.
-(You can even add an Amazon Echo to your alarm system order for only $10!)
-It only takes a minute to set up your Echo in the app.
-Then you can walk around your home like a boss, ordering Alexa to arm and disarm at your will.
+Setup takes just a minute inside the Alexa app, and once the Ring skill is enabled and linked, you can walk around your home ordering Alexa to arm or disarm the system at will.
 Talk about living a modern lifestyle.

 Thoughts on the Ring App